M (1951 film): Production

 Producer Seymour Nebenzel's Nero Films produced the original 1931 version of M directed by Fritz Lang, and Nebenzal retained the rights when he fled Nazi Germany and began to make films in Hollywood, primarily "B" pictures for major studios and low-budget independents.
-Nebenzal decided in 1950 to remake M, reset to Los Angeles – perhaps inspired by the anti-Communist mass hysteria then predominant in the country – and approached Lang about directing it, but Lang was appalled and outraged by the idea of anyone remaking a film he considered to be his masterpiece.
+Nebenzal decided in 1950 to remake M, reset to Los Angeles—perhaps inspired by the anti-Communist mass hysteria then predominant in the country—and approached Lang about directing it, but Lang was appalled and outraged by the idea of anyone remaking a film he considered to be his masterpiece.
 Nebenzal then approached another expatriate German film director, Douglas Sirk, who also turned him down.
 Joseph Losey, however, took on the job, despite his being under suspicion of being a Communist by the FBI and the House Un-American Activities Committee.
+Losey registered discontent with Columbia Pictures’ financing of the film and the limitations placed on altering the structure of the Lang original.
+Denying that the film was merely a “remake,” Losey “regretted that he wasn't able to make more extensive changes to the original.”

 Losey's casting included actors who were also under suspicion.
 Losey would later leave the U.S. and settle in the UK to make films there, notably his collaborations with writer Harold Pinter: The Servant (1963), Accident (1967) and The Go-Between (1971).

 Robert Aldrich was Losey's assistant director on M.